LintangWisesa/Tamiya-Androino-1.0/README.md

 # Tamiya Androino 1.0

 ### __Tamiya Androino 1.0__ is a simple Arduino project to control a DC motor over bluetooth.
 You can simply control your own Tamiya to go forward, backward and stop, by using Android phone.
-Watch the video below to see its action, then follow the instructions below to build your own Tamiya Androino!
+Watch the video below ([click here](https://www.youtube.com/watch?v=NeP0aTYB5qU)) to see its action, then follow the instructions below to build your own Tamiya Androino!

 #